 The Seminary sets a limit of $40,000 for individual student educational indebtedness, including debt incurred at previous schools you have attended.
 If a student New or Returning is nearing or has exceeded a Federal Student Loan debt of $40,000, they are sent a notice stating they must write a letter to the Debt Committee that reviews their plan for further borrowing and plans to make future repayment in light of salary expectations.
 The Financial Aid Debt Committee will evaluate all future borrowing requests which would take an individual above this $40,000 limit.
 (Note: this limit is extended to $45,000 if the student is graduating within the academic year.)
 Most requests are approved; however, your request for loan funds may be denied if the Debt Committee does not see that you are taking the responsibility to repay with serious consideration.

-Students applying for financial assistance meet a substantial portion of their need through the Federal Stafford Loan Program.
+Students applying for financial assistance meet a substantial portion of their need through the Federal Direct Loan Program.
 The annual maximum award amount is $20,500.
-As of July 1, 2012, there is only one type of Federal Stafford Loans available for Graduate level students: Unsubsidized Federal Direct Stafford loan.
+As of July 1, 2012, there is only one type of Federal Direct Loans available for Graduate level students: Unsubsidized Federal Direct loan.

-Federal Stafford Loan Interest Rate: Beginning July 1, 2006, the interest rate for Federal Stafford Loans is a fixed 6.8%.
-A lender fee of 1% will be deducted from the loan amount prior to disbursement.
+Federal Direct Loan Interest Rate: The interest rate for Federal Direct Loans for the 2013-2014 school year is a fixed 5.41%.
+A lender fee of 1.072% will be deducted from the loan amount prior to disbursement.

 - The interest accrues while you are enrolled in school and during the grace period.
-Interest rate is fixed at 6.8%.
+Interest rate for 2013-2014 loans is fixed at 5.41% for the life of the loan.
 Students have the option to pay the interest monthly while in school (recommended) or let the interest capitalize on top of the principle (thus, each month the principle grows with interest added).

 - Repayment: Repayment begins six months after graduation, after withdrawal or after enrollment drops below half-time.
 The standard repayment term is ten years, but other options may be available if loans are consolidated.

-Do I need to sign a Federal Stafford Direct Loan Promissory Note (MPN)?
+Do I need to sign a Federal Direct Loan Promissory Note (MPN)?

-Am I required to complete a Stafford Entrance Counseling tutorial online?
+Am I required to complete a Direct Entrance Counseling tutorial online?

-Am I required to complete a Stafford EXIT Counseling tutorial online?
+Am I required to complete a Direct EXIT Counseling tutorial online?

 - Annual Maximum Amount: Students may borrow up to the cost of attendance, excluding other financial aid.

-- Interest: The Federal Graduate PLUS Loan has a fixed interest rate of 7.9%.
-Fees of up to 4% can be deducted from the loan amount.
+- Interest: For the 2013-2014 school year, the Federal Graduate PLUS Loan has a fixed interest rate of 6.41%.
+A lender fee of 4.288% will be deducted from the loan amount prior to disbursement.
 Interest begins to accrue upon disbursement of the loan.